Grow

 Sentiment analysis provides marketing intel and allows you to measure the performance of your promotional campaigns and events.
 Using it, you can find out whether your marketing activities generated any reactions online and then check their sentiment.
 This helps to rethink your strategies, if needed, and better personalize your messages in the future.

-A good example of using sentiment analysis in marketing is the case of Expedia Canada, a travel company that launched its “escape winter” campaign in 2014.
+A good example of using sentiment analysis in marketing is the case of Expedia Canada, a travel company, that launched its “escape winter” campaign in 2014.
 The campaign created quite a stir online.
 However, when the company took a closer look at the sentiments of the comments, it turned out that many of them were negative.
-The brand discovered that people hated the violin music used in their commercial.
-Because they were monitoring social sentiment and not just the number of mentions or shares, the brand corrected its course quickly.
+The brand found out that people hated the violin music used in their commercial.
+Because they were monitoring social sentiment and not just the number of mentions or shares, the brand corrected their course quickly.

 Sentiment analysis can help you to boost your online presence, too.
 If you pick up on positive comments quickly, you can immediately respond to them and fuel the discussion with customers who have just become your brand’s advocates.
 This also helps to build better relationships and lets you find good examples for case studies.